flybywiresim/discord-bot/.github/CONTRIBUTING.md

 1. Fork the repo
 2. Clone to your local system using your IDE of choice
-3. Make a new branch and name appropriatly (eg. feat: added ADIRS command, fix: typos fixed in ADIRS)
+3. Make a new branch and name appropriately (e.g. feat: added ADIRS command, fix: typos fixed in ADIRS)
-4. Create/edit the comand you are working on
+4. Create/edit the command you are working on
 5. Test your build locally (Instructions below)
 6. Create PR and mark ready for review